rocky-linux/documentation/contrib_templates/create_new_user.md

 #### Modify User Account

-- Click the vertical elipses for our new user, jdoe, and click **Edit user**
+- Click the vertical ellipsis icon for our new user, jdoe, and click **Edit user**

     ![img](../rocky_linux_images/13.png)

-Here is where we can modify user account settings, such as the user's:
+This is where we can modify user account settings, such as:

 - Full name
 - Group membership